Packaging Recycling and Sustainability Symbols in the EU: An Overview

 Products or packaging carrying the OK compost INDUSTRIAL label are deemed to:

 a.
-Be compostable in an industrial plant at temperatures between 55 to 60°C
+Be compostable in an industrial plant at temperatures between 55 °C and 60°C

 Packaging or products bearing the OK compost HOME label are compostable in garden heaps at lower temperatures.
-The OK compost HOME certification scheme is not based on any standard; instead, it is based on technical requirements set by TÜV AUSTRIA.
+As far as we understand, the OK compost HOME certification scheme is not based on any standard; instead, it is based on technical requirements set by TÜV AUSTRIA.
 These requirements also serve as the foundation for several other standards, such as the following:

 • Australia’s AS 5810 for biodegradable plastics